tomrist/cs5830-summer2021/README.md

 We will try to be as flexible as possible regarding in person versus remote participation.
 Facilities has set aside a sufficiently large classroom to allow low density seating, and we will take other precautions to ensure safety for students and instructors.
-If you have any concerns please contact Tom [student services](https://studentservices.tech.cornell.edu/).
+If you have any concerns please contact the instructor or [student services](https://studentservices.tech.cornell.edu/).